Gerrit Jan Meulenbeld

-Gerrit Jan Meulenbeld (28 May 1928 – March 26, 2017) was a physician-scholar who taught and published major works of research in Indology.
+Gerrit Jan Meulenbeld (28 May 1928 – 26 March 2017) was a Dutch physician-scholar who taught and published major works of research in Indology.
 He specialized in the history of Indian medicine (Ayurveda).
 Throughout his scholarly career he also maintained a practice as a psychiatrist.

 Education and professional life

 Meulenbeld was born in Borne, Overijssel.
 He studied medicine, and Indology under Jan Gonda, at Utrecht University.
 From 1954 he worked as a psychiatrist.
 At the end of the nineteen-sixties he returned to Indology.
 Immediately after receiving his doctorate in Sanskrit, Meulenbeld began to write the historical overview of the Indian medical literature.
 From 1978 he worked as associate professor of Indology at the University of Groningen and as a psychiatrist at the Van Mesdagkliniek also in Groningen.
 In 1986 accepted a full-time job at the Van Mesdagkliniek when the Institute of Indic Languages and Cultures of the University of Groningen was closed as part of a Dutch policy of retrenchment in the study of Asian cultures..
 He worked at the Van Mesdagkliniek until his retirement in 1988.

 A detailed obituary by Hans Bakker appeared in the Indo-Iranian Journal (2018).